avatarlabs/grunt-avatarlabs-googlespreadsheetexporter/README.md

 The ID of your spreadsheet.

 #### options.worksheetName
+Type: `String`
+Required

+The current name of your worksheet.

+#### options.languages
 Type: `Array`
 Required

-The current name of your worksheet.
+The current supported languages.
+In your sheet, this will be a column.
 This is will also be used as the generated file's name.

 ## Contributing
 Coming soon.